-Backed by a breath-taking scenery of snow-capped mountains edged with grand villas and laid-back towns, it’s easy to understand why Italy’s lakes are so popular.
+Backed by a breath-taking scenery of snow-capped mountains and edged with grand villas and laid-back towns, it’s easy to understand why Italy’s lakes are so popular.

-Lake Garda is the largest, stretching from the countryside of the south the Dolomites in the north.
+Lake Garda is the largest, stretching from the countryside of the south the Dolomites in the north and perfect for sightseeing.
 Lake Maggiore has a relaxed atmosphere and Lake Como is filled with chic lakeside cafés.
 Lakes Ledro and Lavarone are perfect for adventurers, with excellent access to hiking trails and wild swimming spots.
 Finally, Lakes Levico and Orta offer unmatched tranquillity, with beautifully clear waters and a slower pace of life.

 Lake Garda is the largest of the Italian Lakes, stretching out from the edge of the Dolomites in the north to the sunny vineyards of Bardolino in the south.
 The south shore is a popular summer pilgrimage for families.
 Gardaland hands out high-speed theme park rides.
 And scenic Sirmione balances a 13th-century castle with gelato parlours and pizzerias.